-Excess tears could be the result of many culprits, including allergies, an irritating substance in the eye, corneal abrasion or infection.
+Excess tears could indicate many conditions, including allergies, an irritating substance in the eye, corneal abrasion or infection.

 I am having trouble with my eyesight…

-Any change in eyesight, such as trouble focusing, double vision, blurry or cloudy sight, seeing halos around lights, poor night vision, sensitivity to light, seeing spots or flashes of light, viewing wavy lines instead of straight and trouble identifying colors, is a warning sign to call an eye doctor.
+Changes in eyesight, such as trouble focusing, double vision, blurry or cloudy vision, seeing halos around lights, poor night vision, sensitivity to light, seeing spots or flashes of light, viewing wavy lines instead of straight and trouble identifying colors, are all warning signs to call an eye doctor.